vladnovoren/MoveSemantics/README.md

 <pre>
 <img src="img/move_universal.png" alt="Picture 3" width="800">
 </pre>
 Here you can see our need to forcibly make `rvalue` object from `lvalue` in some cases. С++ standard library offers us `std::move` for it.
 It's convenient `static_cast` wrapper automatically deduce type and cast everything to `rvalue`.
-Let's see my own realisation of it:
+Let's see my own implementation of it:

 ```c++
 template<typename T>